APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Discussion

-We then perform an additional evaluation by assessing {\toolname} on the dataset provided in BATS.
+We then perform an additional evaluation by assessing {\toolname} on the dataset provided in BATS \revise{by the standard 5-fold cross-validation}.
 However, BATS fails to assess some plausible patches as it considers only historical test cases with the similarity which are higher than a threshold.
 For example, BATS with 0.8 threshold value is able to predict only 8.9\% (114/1278) of the plausible patches.
 Thus, we compare {\toolname} against BATS with 0.0 threshold value, which can perform prediction for all patches.
 We also compare {\toolname} against BATS with 0.8 threshold value, as it achieves the best recall, F1-score and AUC performance among all threshold values.
 The results are presented in Table \ref{tab:bats}.
-The first column lists {\toolname} and BATS (with 0.0 and 0.8 threshold values, respectively).
-The second column lists the number of predicted patches.
+The \revise{first and second columns list} {\toolname} and BATS (with 0.0 and 0.8 threshold values, respectively).
+The third column lists the number of predicted patches under the same testing set.
+It is worth noting that BATS(0) and APPT can predict all patches (i.e., 1278 patches), while BATS(0.8) may fail to predict some plausible patches if no test case satisfies the threshold value.
 Each cell is represented as $x(y)$, where $x$ is the number of patches predicted by {\toolname} and BATS and $y$ is the total number of patches in the dataset.
-The remaining columns list the detailed performance under the metrics.
-We can find {\toolname} achieves 83.39\%$\sim$85.05\%, improving the metrics by 21.56\%$\sim$34.58\% when compared with BATS (threshold is set to 0.0).
-When the threshold of BATS is set to 0.8, {\toolname} can still improve the metrics by 12.40\% on average while predicting 91.1\% more plausible patches.
-Overall, the results demonstrate that {\toolname} performs better than BATS in terms of the number of predicted patches and the prediction metrics.
+The remaining columns list the detailed performance under the metrics. \revise{We also present the performance of +Recall and -Recall as BATS focuses on identifying both correct patches and overfitting patches.}